pgoyal94/Restaurants_and_House_Prices/README.md

 |Naive Bayes|30.4%|0.246|0.37|0.16|0.51|0.11|0.27|0.85|

-Due to the low accuracy scores in the initial modeling, we changed the the number of neighborhood tiers to 2, and made them based on the state median house prices rather than county.
+Due to the low accuracy scores in the initial modeling, we changed the the number of neighborhood tiers to 2, and made them based on the state median house prices, rather than county.

 ### Final Model Choice